sumnerevans/sumnerevans.com/content/posts/travel/2022-playa-del-carmen-mexico/index.md

 ---
 title: "Playa del Carmen, Mexico --- Work Retreat"
-date: 2022-02-19T09:25:00-06:00
+date: 2022-03-06T09:25:00-06:00
 categories: [Work Retreats]
 tags: [Travel, Playa del Carmen, Beeper, Work]
 ---

-A couple weeks ago, my company had our 2022 Q1 work retreat in Playa del Carmen, Mexico (about an hour south of Cancun).
+A couple weeks ago, my company had our week-long 2022 Q1 work retreat in Playa del Carmen, Mexico (about an hour south of Cancun).
 As with the [previous work trip](../2021-dc-montreal/2021-09-13-17-montreal), the purpose of the retreat was for us to get to work together in person and to bond as a team.
 I got to see many of the people who were in Montreal again, and got to meet some of the new